hellerve/blog/posts/Building_a_small_language_with_cj.md

 } function;
 ```

-Alright.
 The function structure is mostly self-explanatory: we keep the name and
 parameter, and the expression that constitutes the function body.
-These are
-compile-time concepts.

-And because I am lazy, I didn’t introduce a second structure for this minimal
+And once
+again we do not create a separate intermediate representation; instead, the
-language’s “backend”.
-Instead, the function that we emit as well as the label we
+function that we emit as well as the label we assign it—more on that
-assign it—more on that later—get inserted directly into the same structure.
-Not
+later—get inserted directly into the same structure.
+Not clean, but it serves
-clean, but it serves us well.
+us well.

 Our functions from above would thus look like this: